BlazeInferno64/Blaze-TTS/README.md

 A free open source Text to Speech converter made in pure javascript and electron
 |-------|

-# About

-This a free Text to speech converter

 # Installation
 Download it from the release section or just